AlephEleven/NeuralNet/README.md

 ## Component Template

-Standard templates for creating new components
+Standard templates for creating new components.

 ### Activation function